fwxs/hunk/README.md

 Shelter is a receiver that:
 - Listens as an HTTP server (POST body payloads) or DNS authoritative server (subdomain payloads)
+- Decodes payloads (hex → Base64 → UTF-8)
+- Decrypts encrypted payloads using provided ChaCha20-Poly1305 keys
-- Decodes payloads (hex → Base64 → UTF-8), indexes chunks in-memory, and reassembles files when the final chunk arrives
+- Indexes chunks in-memory and reassembles files when the final chunk arrives
 - Persists reconstructed files to a configurable `loot` directory

-Example (HTTP):
-cargo run --release -p shelter -- http-server -l 0.0.0.0:8080 --output-dir ./loot
+Example (HTTP with encryption): cargo run --release -p shelter -- http-server -l 0.0.0.0:8080 --output-dir ./loot --cipher-key my_32_byte_encryption_key_here

 See `shelter/README.md` for detailed configuration and deployment options (including Docker).

 ## End-to-End Workflow

+1. Runner reads a file and optionally encrypts it using ChaCha20-Poly1305 AEAD.
-1. Runner builds a root node (metadata) and file chunk nodes, encodes each node (Base64 → hex).
+2. Runner builds a root node (metadata) and file chunk nodes from the file/encrypted data.
+3. Runner encodes each node (Base64 → hex).
-2. Runner sends encoded nodes over HTTP POST or as DNS query subdomains to Shelter.
+4. Runner sends encoded nodes over HTTP POST or as DNS query subdomains to Shelter.
-3. Shelter decodes incoming nodes, enqueues them, and stores chunks in a sorted in-memory structure.
+5. Shelter decodes incoming nodes, decrypts if needed, enqueues them, and stores chunks in a sorted in-memory structure.
-4. When an end marker is received, Shelter assembles, hex-decodes, concatenates bytes, and writes the file to the loot directory.
+6. When an end marker is received, Shelter assembles, decrypts, hex-decodes, concatenates bytes, and writes the file to the loot directory.

 Diagram:
-Compromised System (Runner) → HTTP/DNS → Shelter (Receiver) → Loot Directory
+Compromised System (Runner) → [HTTP/DNS] → Shelter (Receiver) → Loot Directory

+With optional payload encryption at both ends using ChaCha20-Poly1305.

 ## Building the Project